ZmnSCPxj-jr/sidepool/doc/10-peerswap-in-sidepool.md

 offerrer.

-The acceptor MAY pay using one payment if the maximum HTLC size to the local offerrer is greater than or equal to the "agreed-upon amount".
+The acceptor MAY pay using one payment if the maximum HTLC size to the local offerrer is greater than or equal to the in-sidepool HTLC amount.
-Otherwise, the acceptor MUST make multiple payments, each smaller than the maximum HTLC, all totalling to the "agreed-upon amount".
+Otherwise, the acceptor MUST make multiple payments, each smaller than the maximum HTLC, all totalling to the in-sidepool HTLC amount.

 For each payment sent, the following MUST be true: